Geary Subway

 The Geary Subway is a proposed rail tunnel underneath Geary Boulevard in San Francisco, California.
-Several plans have been put forward as early as the 1930s to add a grade separated route along the corridor for transit.
+Several plans have been put forward since the 1930s to add a grade-separated route along the corridor for transit.
 San Francisco Municipal Railway bus routes on the street served 52,900 daily riders in 2019, the most of any corridor in the city.

 Background

 The Geary Street, Park and Ocean Railway began operating cable cars on Geary starting in 1880.
 San Francisco Municipal Railway (Muni) acquired the corridor as its first streetcar line, opening in 1912.
 The agency's A Geary-10th Avenue, B Geary, C Geary-California, and D Geary-Van Ness lines traversed the street.
 Rail service ended in 1956 and trips were replaced with buses.
 By 2008 the 38 Geary and 38R Geary Rapid constituted Muni's most heavily used bus line in the city with over 50,000 passengers per day.
+In addition, the 1 California and 31/31AX/31BX Balboa combine for an additional 38,000 passengers per day, running parallel approximately 1/4 mi north and south of 38/38R Geary, respectively.